Reminiscences from an Unsung Hovhaness Champion...

 I first met Hovhaness in April 1971 at a performance in Carnegie Recital Hall, where my group the Long Island Chamber Ensemble played a piece called O Lady Moon, a song whose text came from [Lafcado Hearn's] A Japanese Miscellany — it was the second work of Alan's I performed publicly.
 It was scored for soprano, clarinet and piano.
 There were people performing the work before I became familiar with it, and Alan was invited by the [ensemble's] soprano Kate Hurney, through CF Peters, to attend the concert and, lo and behold, he showed up!
 We had established a little relationship with him, while we were still in our twenties.
 It was not uncommon in New York to meet very distinguished people in general, but this was very different because Alan showed up wearing his classic looking suit and big tie, even though he was pretty frail in those days.
 It was striking to see this giant as a real person.
 Then in the summer of 1971 he wrote the large-scale composition Saturn, a cantata for soprano, clarinet and piano.
 Subsequently, we performed parts of Saturn live at the studios of radio station WQXR before its first performance, with host and renowned New York Times music critic Robert Sherman.

-Are you saying that Hovhaness wrote Saturn for you without being asked?
+Are you saying that Hovhaness wrote Saturn for your ensemble without being asked?

 This 60th birthday concert was our way of thanking Alan for composing Saturn, as there was no commission involved and there weren't many concerts of his music in New York at that time.